Fun Stuff to Know

 The Lebold Mansion has had an incredibly rocky history.
 The current owner, Joseph Tatner is the 25th person to own the property--although this number may not include Dickinson County and the various banks who owned the property in between bankruptcies, which were numerous over the past 140+ years.

-In 1856, Timothy Hersey arrived in Mud Creek, Kansas in 1857.
-He built a log cabin but hostile natives burned it down, so he dug a hole in the ground called a "dugout" (not very imaginative, but accurate) and
+In 1856, Timothy Hersey arrived in Mud Creek, Kansas.
+He built a log cabin but hostile natives burned it down, so he built another cabin, which was burned down.
+Undeterred, he dug a hole in the ground called

-lived like a hobbit.
-In 1857, his wife and Elizabeth joined him and she gave birth to the first settler baby in the area.
-They started a stagecoach stop and Mrs. Hersey renamed the area to "Abilene."
+In 1857, his wife Elizabeth joined him and she gave birth to the first settler baby in the area in the dugout, which is preserved as a room in the current basement.
+They started a stagecoach stop and Mrs. Hersey renamed the area "Abilene."
 Her food and hospitality became well known and more people began settling in the area, so they built another log cabin above the dugout, which became their basement.
 President Lincoln officially gave them the land in 1861, but the town was not officially incorporated until a banker from Ohio, Conrad H. Lebold (a corruption of the name "Leopold") and his partner Jacob Augustine bought the town site in 1869 from C. H. Thompson and Joseph McCoy.
-Mr. Lebold was the Mayor of Abilene for two terms, plus the Dickinson County Treasurer and a Kansas State Assemblyman.
-To solidify his reputation as the "true" founder of Abilene, he purchased the Hersey property and built this beautiful mansion literally on top of the original dugout (which can still be seen in the basement area today).
+Mr. Lebold was the Mayor of Abilene for two terms, plus the Dickinson County Treasurer, and a Kansas State Assemblyman.
+To solidify his reputation as the "true" founder of Abilene, he purchased the Hersey property and built this beautiful mansion literally on top of the original dugout, digging out the rest of the basement around it.
 Despite his many successes, Conrad built the mansion in 1880 and went bankrupt in 1889.

 106 N Vine Street, Abilene, KS 67410